CreatorKit/creator-docs/creatorkit/Toolbox.md

 [Source Code](http://github.com/CreatorKit/manifest)

-See [building code from source](#building-code-from-source) for information on how to use the source code.
+See [building from source code](#building-from-source-code) for information on how to use the source code.

 ### Connecting to Ci40 via Serial